shantoroy/shantoroy.github.io/_posts/2025-03-08-building-a-genai-chatbot-using-docker-compose.md

 ### Backend Dockerfile
 The backend dockerfile is a bit challenging since it requires many prerequisites steps to run the underlying natural language processing tasks.

 First, we need to install necessary linux packages installed.
 Then we install necessary modules from the requirements.txt file.
-Then we have to
+Then we have to download `nltk` packages or libraries and set the environment variables.

+On this project, I'm keeping the documents under backend.
+But, you can declare a separate volume space to store the documents you want your model to go thro

 ```dockerfile
 FROM python:3.10-slim